Join Us

 What will it cost me to become a member of GCS?

-A subscription fee is payable for each season (typically September – June).
-The subscription fee has been held again for the 2022-23 season at £175.
+A subscription fee is payable for each season.
+The subscription fee for the 2023-24 season is £195.

 Membership for under-25s is free.